 - Paris Fashion Week:

-For a week in early March, and again in late autumn (late September/early October), the who’s who of fashion descends upon the capital of style – Paris.
+For a week in early March, and again in late autumn (late September/early October), the who’s who of fashion descends upon the capital of style – Paris, for Paris Fashion Week.

-While most of the festivities are by invitation only, it’s worth planning your trip around these dates as prices in the city can escalate in response to the event.
+While most of the festivities at fashion week are by invitation only, it’s worth planning your trip around these dates as prices in the city can escalate in response to the event.